Have you been contacted by Radius Global Solutions, LLC, or have you discovered a collection account from the company on your credit report?

 If so, don’t panic – but you will need to take action.
 Even if the debt isn’t legitimately yours, ignoring it has the potential to make it yours by default.

-You’ll need to face the situation head-on, and take whatever steps are necessary to delete the collection account from your credit report, and make Radius Global Solutions stop contacting you for payment of the obligation.
+You’ll need to face the situation head-on, and take whatever steps are necessary to delete the collection account from your credit report to save your credit score and make Radius Global Solutions stop contacting you for payment of the obligation.

 Who is Radius Global Solutions?